-The 3rd Annual Hop Mob begins with the official Hop Mob Kickoff at Brouwer’s Café in Seattle on Thursday, February 2, 2017.
-Following that, more events around the Puget Sound region and up and down the I-5 corridor.
-The size and type vary.
+The 4th Annual Hop Mob begins with the official Hop Mob Kickoff at Brouwer’s Café in Seattle on Thursday, February 1, 2018.
+Following that, more events around the Puget Sound region, up and down the I-5 corridor and east of the Cascades.
+The size and type of events vary.

 For information about events, visit our Events page.

 The series of events showcases Washington-brewed Triple IPAs, perhaps the most boldly hoppy of all beer styles.
 This style of beer often weighs in at more than 10 percent Alcohol by Volume and features profound hop character, whether in the form of bitterness, aroma, floral notes, citrus notes, or all of the above.

 “Triple IPA is a particularly difficult style of beer to brew,” says Kendall Jones of the Washington Beer Blog.
 “It’s a balancing act between massive hop character and pure strength.
 Beers that clock in at or above 10 percent ABV are typically malty and sweet, but when you brew a triple IPA you’ve got to find a way to counteract that strength with hop character: damn strong and damn hoppy.”

 “Some out-of-state triple IPAs get a lot of attention and cause beer geeks to freak out like pop music fans fighting for Adele tickets,” says Jones.
 “Every February in Santa Rosa, California thousands of beer geeks line up around the block waiting for a precious sip of Pliny the Younger, a triple IPA from Russian River Brewing.
 It is a great beer, but perhaps a bit over-hyped.
 That’s one of the reasons Hop Mob happens in February.
 A primary goal of Washington Hop Mob is to prove that Washington brewers can brew it too, but with less hype and less hoopla.”